Report something suspicious?

 Passwords and Personal Identification Numbers (PINs)

-Never give your password or PIN code details to anyone.
-None of our staff will ask you for your full t-PIN, e-PIN or ATM PIN.
+Never give your PIN code to anyone.
+Don’t give out password, personal or financial details unless it is to use a service that you have signed up to and you’re sure that the request for your information is directly related.
+None of our staff will ask you for your full t-PIN or ATM PIN.
 Ensure that when you are sent your PINs you memorise them and destroy the notification.
-Remember too:
+Remember to:

 - Shield your PIN when authorising purchases or making cash withdrawals from an ATM.